johann8/bacularis/README.md

 wget https://raw.githubusercontent.com/johann8/bacularis/master/bconsole_template.conf
 ```
 - To create configuration for Bacula `Linux` client on server side, you need to pass two parameters to script 1, namely `client name` and `IP address`.
-- To create configuration for Bacula `Linux` client on server side, you need to pass only one parametes to script 2, namely `client name`.
+- To create configuration for Bacula `Linux` client on client side, you need to pass only one parametes to script 2, namely `client name`.
 - The MD5 Bacula client password is automatically created by the script.
 - The `bacula-mon` password you can read out from server configuration.
 After that you can insert the password into the script: `2_create_new_bacula_client_linux--client_side_template.sh`.
 The variable is called `DIRECTOR_CONSOLE_MONITOR_PASSWORD`.
 You must use single quote marks.
 As an example:\
 `DIRECTOR_CONSOLE_MONITOR_PASSWORD='MySuperPassword'`